 1. Criminal Case

-If convicted of the crime of Driving While Impaired, a judge will hold a hearing to determine whether there are circumstances that affect the details of the sentence.
+If convicted of the crime of Driving While Impaired in New Bern or Craven County, a judge will hold a hearing to determine whether there are circumstances that affect the details of the sentence.
 Aggravating circumstances – including BAC above .15 percent, having a child in the car, or reckless driving – will increase the penalties.
 The sentencing structure falls into different levels:

 - Level V = Fine up to $200, plus a minimum jail sentence of 24 hours and maximum incarceration of 60 days;